 The body was made from stainless steel.
 This material looks great, but can be near impossible to repair for anyone but the most experienced body techs.
 Another feature this car was known for were the gull-wing doors.
 Again, a feature that looks great, but this style door could trap occupants in a rollover situation.
 Fortunately the DMC-12’s low center of gravity nearly negates this possibility..

 The wheels were of the turbine variety.
-Interiors could be bought as either black or gray.
+Interiors could have been had as black or gray.

 The original intent was to motivate this car with a rotary engine designed by Citroen.
 It was expected to produce about 200 hp.
 However, acceptable fuel economy couldn’t be tuned into this engine within the allotted timeframe.